Smokedown Project

 2020

-The limited magnetometry surveying in 2020 in the centre of the field did reveal an almost rectangular double ditch enclosure (see figure left), with a very strong magnetic feature to the south west of the enclosure.
+In the first visit to the site in 2020 we were only able to undertake limited magnetometry surveying.
+The surveying in the centre of the field did reveal an almost rectangular double ditch enclosure (see figure left), with a very strong magnetic feature to the south west of the enclosure.
+This feature had not previously been identified in historic monument records.

 2021